Please read what to bring and wear which is our primary article on riding gear in Vietnam.

 - False Information.
 Because of this distribution problem, Vietnamese shops advertise “every product under the sun”, but don’t actually stock any of it.
 This makes shopping on their website impossible.
 When you physically go to the store, it’s random one-off items.

 Every shop has the same items such as Komine, LS2, and Pro biker, but few have imported brands.
-Therefore, the items they stock are low quality and usually too small.
+Therefore, the items they stock are of low quality and usually too small.

 Tigit and its accessories center, Chrunix, are attempting to import the overseas brands in foreigner sizes.
 The process is slow, but when we find distribution and product that we like, then we roll with it and properly stock it.
 Everything we claim to have on the website, we do actually have.